asherikov/intrometry/README.md

       meant to be used sparingly.
     - `write()` is a "light" method that should be suitable for soft real time applications.

+TODO
+====

+- Do data preprocessing in the publisher thread, e.g., with `ariles` finalize visitor.
+That would require locking of the data, one option is to keep two copies of the class and swapping them.